 CCNA Routing and Switching: Part 2: Routing and Switching Essentials

 Students then sit the CCENT/ISDN 1 external exam.
 Students have to pass this exam before they will be allowed onto the next part of the certification.
 The exam has a theory and practical component.
-Students must gain 70% to pass.
-Students may sit this exam more than once.
+Students must gain 70% to pass and are able to sit this exam more than once.

 CCNA Routing and Switching: Part 3: Scaling Networks

 CCNA Routing and Switching: Part 4: Connecting Networks

 In Years 10 and 11, we offer the Cisco IT Essentials, Industry Certification as well as the CompTia A+ certification after successful completion of the IT Essentials.

 These courses are a mixture of theory and practical work.
 Pupils learn all about computer components, the functions of the different components and which components fit together.
 They will strip and rebuild old computers in the lab.
 Pupils will also learn about laptops and laptop components, tablets, all sorts of different printers and how to troubleshoot each.
 Operating systems, malware and viruses and worms form part of the software component that pupils learn about.

 At the end of the course pupils also get the opportunity to build their own private computer (based on a budget they must negotiate with their parents/guardians – one of the aspects students find most exciting!).

 Pupils take an internal test at the end of each chapter.
 After completion of the whole course, pupils sit the Cisco IT Essentials theory exam as well as a practical exam.